-- It enables API designers rather than to include everything they can in each response, to provide one thing properly and hypermedia links to related endpoints and thus decouple the design
+- Enables API designers rather than to include everything they can in each response, to provide one thing properly and hypermedia links to related endpoints and thus decouple the design

-- It helps API evolve and mature more gracefully
+- Helps an API evolve and mature more gracefully

-- It provides the user with the means to explore the API more deeply
+- Provides a user with the means to explore the API more deeply

 So it is clear that the HATEOAS was designed with durability in mind.